goofpunk/goatlings-accesibility/README.md

 # Goatlings Accessibility Mod
+**NOVEMBER 2023 UPDATE:** This script is no longer being maintained, as I'm not actively playing Goatlings these days.
+I tried it just now, and it does still work, but I won't be fixing any future breakage.

 ## What is this?
 This is a user script that adds some accessibility features to make more repetitive parts of [Goatlings](https://goatlings.com) able to use via keyboard